epochzero-0/relay/README.md

 pytest -q
 ```

-150 tests, all offline and keyless: no network access, no API keys, and
+155 tests, all offline and keyless: no network access, no API keys, and
 no real provider SDKs required (the real-provider tests run against fake
-SDK modules injected into `sys.modules`).
+SDK modules injected into `sys.modules`; SDK-availability checks are
+monkeypatched, so the suite passes whether or not real SDKs are
+installed).

 ## License / status